tarndt/sema/README.md

 * Channel (struct{}) based
 * Condition (sync.Condition) based

-All implementations are available at run time and the defaults provided by the package can be toggled at runtime.
+All implementations are available at run-time and the defaults provided by the package can be toggled at runtime.

 ### Other Notes